Liposuction / Lipocontouring

 What if I have to come back for another procedure, how soon can it be scheduled?

-A small percentage of patients will need a “touch up” liposuction session for certain areas that may need further contouring.
+A small percentage of patients will need a “touch-up” liposuction session for certain areas that may need further contouring.
 This depends on the area, amount of scar tissue, amount of fullness that was there to start with, etc. This can sometimes be done in the office, but other times it is best done as a quick outpatient surgery.
 Usually, we wait until six months to determine if this will be needed.
 Some patients require multiple “sessions” of liposuction from the start (usually two).
-In these cases, we can usually space them 3 months apart.
+In these cases, we can usually space them three months apart.

 If I get liposuction, will the fat just go somewhere else?

 No. This is completely an “urban legend.”
 This is a common misconception that many people believe, but it is just not true.
 There is no doubt that if patients return to poor eating habits and sedentary lifestyles without exercise, they may “regain” weight in all the same places that were liposuctioned.
 There is still fat and fat cells in the places that were liposuctioned, just less of them.
 The results seen shortly after liposculpting or lipoplasty are dramatic and very motivating.
 Many patients want to maintain them, and it motivates most individuals into new healthy exercise regimens—even when they never had one prior.
 Recent research has even shown some health benefits of “fat reduction” with liposuction.